Skip to main content

 Stream transport

 Stream transport is not a real SMTP transport.
-Instead of handing the message off to a remote mail server it builds the complete RFC 822 e‑mail and gives it back to you.
-This makes it perfect for
+Instead of delivering your message to a remote mail server, it generates the complete RFC 822 formatted email and returns it to you.
+This makes it ideal for:

-• Testing – inspect the exact bytes that would be sent over the wire, run snapshot tests, or feed the output to another system.
+• Testing - Examine the exact bytes that would be sent over the wire, create snapshot tests, or forward the output to another system for validation.

 Enabling Stream transport